Australia joins US in diplomatic boycott of Beijing Games | Law-Order

 - Country:

-Prime Minister Scott Morrison said Wednesday Australia will join the US in a diplomatic boycott of the Beijing Winter Games over human rights concerns.
+Australian Prime Minister Scott Morrison said Wednesday that Australia will join the U.S. in a diplomatic boycott of the Beijing Winter Games over human rights concerns.

 Morrison said it should come as no surprise that Australian officials would boycott the event after the nation's relationship with China had broken down in recent years.